Is It Respectful to Live Stream a Funeral?

 In most cases, live streaming a funeral is guided by the wishes of the family, in agreement with the venue.

-We always work closely with both to ensure everything is handled appropriately, and we recommend that attendees are informed in advance that the service will be streamed.
-This ensures transparency and allows everyone to feel comfortable.
+I always work closely with both to ensure everything is handled appropriately, and I recommend that attendees are informed in advance that the service will be streamed.
+This ensures transparency and allows everyone to feel comfortable throughout.

 How Sensitive Moments Are Handled